FuelLabs/fuels-ts/apps/docs/src/guide/transactions/modifying-the-request.md

 <<< @./snippets/transaction-request/add-witness.ts#transaction-request-10{ts:line-numbers}

-A more complex example of adding multiple witnesses to a transaction request can be seen in the multiple signers guide [here](../cookbook/transactions-with-multiple-signers.md), which validates the signatures inside the script itself.
+A more complex example would when signatures are validated inside the script itself, like this guide [here](../cookbook/sway-script-with-signature-validation.md), .

 > **Note**: Once `addAccountWitnesses` has been called, any additional modifications to the transaction request will invalidate the signature as the transaction ID changes.
 Therefore, it is recommended to add witnesses last.